-SMUD's Wildfire Mitigation Plan continues to build on our success implementing best practices and lessons learned from prior revisions and reflects the continued progress we made on risk reduction projects and programs.
+SMUD's Wildfire Mitigation Plan (WMP) continues to build on our success implementing best practices and lessons learned from prior revisions and reflects the continued progress we made on risk reduction projects and programs.

 SMUD's service area is outside of CPUC's High Fire Threat District's (HFTD) Tier 2 and Tier 3 areas.
 SMUD does own and operate transmission lines and hydro power plants located in Eldorado County, which is within HFTD Tier 2 and Tier 3.
-The bulk of SMUD's efforts are focused on reducing fuel around our facilities and the potential of ignitions to reduce ignition risk.
+The bulk of SMUD's efforts are focused on reducing fuel around our facilities to reduce ignition risk.

-One project that was completed in 2022 designed to reduce ignition risk was the undergrounding of three miles of 4kV distribution lines in Tiers 2 and 3 that ran between hydro facilities.
-Several overhead spans remain, one of which was upgraded to tree-wire, and remaining spans underbuilt on 69kV structures over rocky terrain.
-Undergrounding the lines resulted in elimination of ignition risk from vegetation, animals and other objects contacting these lines.
+One project that was completed in 2022 designed to reduce ignition risk was the undergrounding of three miles of 4kV distribution lines between hydro facilities in CPUC HFTD Tiers 2 and 3.
+Several overhead spans remain, one of which was upgraded to tree-wire.
+The remaining spans are underbuilt on 69kV structures over rocky terrain.
+Undergrounding the lines resulted in elimination of ignition risk from vegetation, animals, and other objects.

 Climate change has resulted in California experiencing some of the most severe drought conditions in the past few years.
 The lack of rain and snow enabled SMUD to achieve better than projected progress in the UARP fuels reduction project.
-Contracted tree crews covered significant ground in removing trees, shrubs and thinning operations.
+Contracted tree crews covered significant ground in removing trees, shrubs, and thinning operations.
 The project aims to remove fuels below, and up to 200 feet from either side of the transmission lines in the UARP.
 This progress will allow SMUD to complete the project well ahead of schedule.

 SMUD continues to search out new technologies aimed at reducing ignition risk.
 One example is the use of drone ariel photography that provided better than expected results.
-High-resolution aerial photography with desktop inspections helped identify many equipment issues which would not normally have been caught during normal visual inspections.
+High-resolution aerial photography with desktop inspections helped identify many equipment issues which would not have been caught during normal visual inspections.
 A total of 465 transmission structures were photographed and inspected with this new technology.
 Repairs were promptly scheduled and performed as needed.
 This project reduced the risk of conductor, hardware and structure failure which could possibly result in ignition.
 Another new technology we leveraged is x-ray of conductor splices.
 The x-ray technology allowed SMUD to reinforce splices that showed internal corrosion, which would result in potential splice failure resulting in conductors falling to the ground.
 A total of seven splices were reinforced.

-Although SMUD service territory is primarily in the CPUC Tier 1, SMUD has been installing Cal FIRE exempt arrestors, connectors, and fuses in the Pole Clearing Area (PCA).
+Although SMUD's service territory is outside the CPUC HFTD, SMUD has been installing Cal FIRE exempt arrestors, connectors, and fuses in the Pole Clearing Area (PCA).
 The project was extended due to impacts of COVID-19 and is on track for completion by 2025.
 SMUD was able to offset the costs of the project's final three years due to a FEMA grant, which is a big win for SMUD customers.